MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

 ## Troubleshoot service principals

-Congratulations!
-You learned how to create, retrieve, and work with service principals!
 Although you have completed the tutorial, you may still have questions regarding service principals that can be answered in this section.

 ### Insufficient privileges